-- Innocent Spouse.
-If your spouse has divorced you for any reason other than your immorality, you may remarry with God's blessing because you are now unmarried, and you should marry rather than burn with passion; if you have the gift of self-control, then you do not need to remarry (1 Corinthians 7:9 ((Page 789)). - 4.2 Hard-Hearted Spouse.
-If your spouse did not commit immorality during the marriage, and yet you still divorced your spouse, then you may not remarry with God's blessing (Matthew 5:32 (Page 1508); Matthew 19:9 (Page 1534)). - 4.3 Divorce for the Purpose of Remarriage.
-Every person who divorces his/her spouse and marries another person commits adultery (Matthew 5:32 ((Page 1534)). - 5.
+- 4.2 Hard-Hearted Spouse.
+If your spouse did not commit immorality during the marriage, and yet you still divorced your spouse, then you may not remarry with God's blessing (Matthew 5:32; Matthew 19:9). - 4.3 Divorce for the Purpose of Remarriage.
+Every person who divorces his/her spouse and marries another person commits adultery (Matthew 5:32). - 5.
 Unbelievers and Divorce.
 Believers happen to be married to unbelievers because of many circumstances.
 In all those circumstances, Jesus applies the same commands described above. - 5.1 Remain Married to the Unbeliever.
-Every believer married now to an unbeliever must not divorce the unbeliever so that the believing spouse may be a sanctifying and saving influence upon the unbelieving spouse and the children of the marriage (1 Corinthians 7:12-16 ((Page 1789)). - 5.2 The Unbeliever Divorces the Believer.
-If the unbelieving spouse divorces the believing spouse, then the believing spouse may remarry and enjoy the peace of God (1 Corinthians 7:15 ((Page 1789)).
+Every believer married now to an unbeliever must not divorce the unbeliever so that the believing spouse may be a sanctifying and saving influence upon the unbelieving spouse and the children of the marriage (1 Corinthians 7:12-16). - 5.2 The Unbeliever Divorces the Believer.
+If the unbelieving spouse divorces the believing spouse, then the believing spouse may remarry and enjoy the peace of God (1 Corinthians 7:15).

 I understand the exegesis described above does not match the mainstream teaching, on many points, in the church today regarding divorce and remarriage.
 I only care what the Word of God teaches, not what men teach.
 Every believer must make their own decisions about faith after careful study of the Word of God.
 Please do adopt any view in this study, until you have studied the Word of God for yourself.
 No matter where you stand today inside or outside of marriage, the Lord Jesus Christ loves you and intends for you to have an abundant life in Him.
-God also promised us that no one is Christ will ever face condemnation (Romans 8:1 (Page 1768).
-God is not mocked, and each believer will be reap what we sow, leading each believer to eternal life (Galatians 6:7-8 (Page 1826).
-Yet, when we sin, we grieve the Holy Spirit (Ephesians 4:30 (Page 1831) and we will experience the faithful and appropriate discipline of God (Hebrew 12:8-11 (Pages 1884-1885)).
-In Christ, however, we are more than conquerors in all things, and by His grace we shall triumph through all distress as we look for "the blessed hope and the appearing of the glory of our great God and Savior, the Lord Jesus Christ, Who gave Himself for us to redeem us from every lawless deed, and to purify for Himself a people for His own possession, zealous for good deeds" (Titus 2:13-14, Page 1867)).
+God also promised us that no one is Christ will ever face condemnation (Romans 8:1).
+God is not mocked, and each believer will be reap what we sow, leading each believer to eternal life